 Shut that door and keep the heat in—it's a familiar cry in winter; in summertime, you're more likely to see people closing doors and windows to keep the heat out and save on the air-conditioning.
 How can you have an airtight, energy efficient home that's also healthy and well-ventilated?
-Heat recovery ventilation (HRV) and energy recovery ventilation (ERV) offer a solution, bringing fresh air into your home without letting the heat escape.
+Heat recovery ventilation (HRV) and energy recovery ventilation (ERV) (sometimes also called mechanical ventilation with heat recovery, or MVHR) offer a solution, bringing fresh air into your home without letting the heat escape.
 Let's take a closer look at how they work!

 Photo: The inside of a typical heat recovery ventilation (HRV) system.
 You can see the blue and red air ducts on the left, the diamond-shaped heat exchanger in the middle, and the air blowers on the right.
 HRV systems are made by many different companies, including Broan, Fantech, Honeywell, Vaillant recovAIR, Renewaire, and Venmar.
 Photo courtesy of IBACOS and US DOE/NREL (Department of Energy/National Renewable Energy Laboratory).